-Includes borrowings of \$4.5 million under a credit facility that we intend to enter into following this offering.
+Excludes the \$75.0 million senior secured revolving credit facility for which we have a commitment from Wachovia Bank, National Association, Citicorp North America, Inc. and Bank of America, N.A.
+We intend to enter into this credit facility following this offering.
 For a description of our senior secured revolving credit facility, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
-See also "Use of Proceeds" and "Risk Factors."
-Excludes 3,698,764 shares of common stock that may be issued by us upon exercise of the underwriters' over-allotment option, 700,500 unvested restricted shares of our common stock issued to our executive officers and other employees pursuant to our equity incentive plan, and 849,500 shares of common stock available for future awards under our equity incentive plan.
+Excludes 3,717,397 shares of common stock that may be issued by us upon exercise of the underwriters' over-allotment option, 700,500 unvested restricted shares of our common stock issued to our executive officers and other employees pursuant to our equity incentive plan, and 849,500 shares of common stock available for future awards under our equity incentive plan.